Kevinpgalligan/RedditBotBuilder/README.md

     .run()
 ```

-Under the hood, the framework creates multiple streams of "items" from Reddit: one for
-comments, one for submissions, one for private messages, etc. Each stream is handled by
-separate threads and executes the user-supplied functions on the items.
-The items can also
-be filtered, e.g. by author.
-Many other features have been imagined, such as convenience
-functions for attaching footers to the bot's replies; monitoring of the bot so that the owner is
-notified if it crashes; and built-in dynamic blacklisting (e.g. someone can PM the bot "blacklist me"
-and the bot will not reply to comments by that user).
-Users of the API can easily add these
-features to their bot, if they wish, through the bot builder.
+Under the hood, the framework creates multiple streams of "items" from Reddit: one for comments, one for submissions, one for private messages, etc. Each stream is handled by separate threads and executes the user-supplied functions on the items.
+The items can also be filtered, e.g. by author.
+Many other features have been imagined, such as convenience functions for attaching footers to the bot's replies; monitoring of the bot so that the owner is notified if it crashes; and built-in dynamic blacklisting (e.g. someone can PM the bot "blacklist me" and the bot will not reply to comments by that user).
+Users of the API can easily add these features to their bot, if they wish, through the bot builder.

-However, due to the shortcomings of Python's / PRAW's concurrency support, I have abandoned the
+However, due to the shortcomings of Python's / PRAW's concurrency support, the framework has been abandoned for now.
-project for now.
-I might revive it at some point and use JRAW (the Java equivalent of PRAW) instead,
-since concurrency is easy in Java.

-Some of the lessons I learned from the project:

-* Dive into the most ambiguous and challenging parts of a project first, as they might kill the
-project at a later stage, wasting your earlier effort.
-* Don't focus on code quality (unit tests, refactoring, optimization, etc) during the prototyping phase, since
-you might have to throw away all of the code later.
-And it's not good for motivation.
-* If concurrency is needed, look elsewhere than Python.

-It has been a fun project, and I especially enjoyed dreaming up the API.
-Someone else is
-free to carry on with my work or use the idea for their own project.